jentery/mdia360v2/index.md

 ## M Mar.
 23: Conferences

 I will hold optional student conferences.
-Please contact me to schedule an appointment.
+Please contact me to schedule an appointment if you would like to discuss your work in this course.
+I’m happy to chat!

 no exit ticket today